isomerpages/nlb-biblioasia/_may-2012/The Historical and Cultural Influence of the Record Industry of Singapore, 1903 to1975.md

 [^8]: This procedure is misunderstood in Tan’s study as she claims that “recording engineers such as Gaisberg often stopped by Penang” (p.
 3) and she refers to “the recordings made by Gaisberg in Penang” (p.
 6) when no such recordings were made.
 Gaisberg’s diaries show that he did not record in Penang.
 I believe this mistake is due to a misunderstanding of the fact that Penang is shown on the labels of some of these Gaisberg 1903 recordings.
 In the early days of the record industry it was a common practice to show on the label the place from which the recording artist originated, but this did not necessarily mean that the recordings were made in that location.
 Early recording equipment was heavy, cumbersome and difficult to transport so it was simply not possible to travel around making recordings along the way.
 Instead, artists from various cities or towns would travel to a nearby regional centre and all recordings would be made in the same location.

 [^9]: Marker, H. L. (1913).
-Returns from record making trip around the world. _Talking Machine World_, 9(1), 43—44.
+Returns from record making trip around the world. _Talking Machine World_, *9*(1), 43—44.

 [^10]: _[The Singapore Free Press](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressb19290313-1.2.51)_, 13 Mar 1929, p.
 10.

 [^11]: _[The Straits Times](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19320506-1.2.70)_, 6 May 1932, p.
 12.

 [^12]: For a detailed study of E.A.
 Brown’s extensive musical career in Singapore see Kartini, S. (2008).
-Edwin Arthur Brown’s musical contribution to Singapore. _[BiblioAsia](https://www.nlb.gov.sg/Browse/BiblioAsia.aspx), 4_ (1), 40—44 but this excellent article makes no mention of his recordings.
+Edwin Arthur Brown’s musical contribution to Singapore. _[BiblioAsia](https://www.nlb.gov.sg/Browse/BiblioAsia.aspx), 4_ (1), 40–44.
+But this excellent article makes no mention of his recordings.

 [^13]: Local gramophone records for the teaching of English.
 (1936, August). _[Chorus: The Journal of the Singapore Teachers’ Association](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4980045)_, 2, p.
 33.